Rickey (cocktail): In popular culture

 In The Simpsons episode "Burns, Baby Burns," Mr. Burns is drinking a rickey when introduced to his illegitimate son Larry.
 Not realizing Larry is his son, he expostulates, "How dare you interrupt my lime rickey!"

 Dr. Jason Wilkes ordered a gin rickey in the Agent Carter episode "A View in the Dark".

 A teenage JFK asks, "Any chance I can sneak a gin rickey?" in Season 2, Episode 5 of Timeless.

 In Our Flag Means Death, set in the Golden Age of Piracy, a character named Prince Ricky claims to have invented the drink.

 In Palm Royale, Robert the pool boy drinks a gin rickey in a nod to the actor who portrays him, Ricky Martin.

 In 1923 (TV series), Jack Dutton orders a gin rickey from an underground speakeasy.

+In The Sopranos episode Walk Like a Man, Tony teases Chris by implying that while Chris is teetotaling he drinks Lime Rickeys.

 D.C.
 Craft Bartenders Guild

 The D.C.
 Craft Bartenders Guild, an independent guild of bartenders in the District, designated July as Rickey Month and has since held annual competitions to celebrate the District's native cocktail by inviting local bartenders to compete.
 In 2011, the Rickey was declared the District's official native cocktail, and the month of July was declared Rickey Month in D.C.